Can Sleep Apnoea be cured?

 CPAP therapy includes a CPAP machine that provides a continuous flow of pressurised air to keep the airway open.
 The pressurised air is delivered to the user through a tube to a CPAP mask.
 The machine helps to prevent breathing pauses and lower the apnoea hypopnoea index.

 To purchase or receive a CPAP machine from the NHS, you will need to have documentation stating you have Sleep Apnoea.
+We offer a selection of popular machines and masks and offer expert advice to help you settle into therapy.

 Related post: What is a CPAP machine does, and how does it work?